Course Syllabus

 - 3D Curves - Composite & Project cuves

-- Rocking wheel chair - final body
+- Rocking wheel chair

 - Patterned Water Bottle

-- Wooden chair - from sketch to surface
+- Wooden chair

 - Egg shaped mouse